lammps/lammps/doc/src/variable.rst

 column of a global array.

-Atom-style variables can use scalar values (same as for equal-style varaibles), or per-atom vectors of values.
+Atom-style variables can use scalar values (same as for equal-style variables), or per-atom vectors of values.
 The latter can also be a column of a per-atom array.

 The various allowed compute references in the variable formulas for